 - Click to edit the Operand settings (), set the Operand type to Expression, and click Save to close the dialog.

 - Paste the following expression into the first operand field, where

 updated_atis the value from step 2 (see image below):

 - Change the second operand’s Operand type to Value and its Data type to Number, and set its value to

 - Save and close the filter, and run the flow.

 This new filter excludes all records that were modified before they were last exported, based on calculating the difference between the timestamps in updated_at and lastExportDateTime (after converting it from milliseconds to seconds).
-Thus, a record with a negative value – meaning that its “last exported” date/time is earlier than its “updated at” date/time – proceeds in the flow.
+Thus, a record with a positive value – meaning that its “last exported” date/time is earlier than its “updated at” date/time – proceeds in the flow.